-- We also trained professionals from third sector organisations including Missing People, Redthread, Advance, Leap Confronting Conflict, and The Howard League for Penal Reform.
+We also train professionals from third sector organisations including Missing People, Redthread, Advance, Leap Confronting Conflict, and The Howard League for Penal Reform.

-- Please follow this link to read some sample feedback from our one-day training on working with gang-affected young women, delivered to London police in May 2018.
+Please follow this link to read some sample feedback from our one-day training on working with gang-affected young women, delivered to a local authority outside of London in April 2019.

 Commissioning In-House Training

 Girls, Gangs and County Lines: working effectively with young women experiencing criminal exploitation (one-day course)